Which comes first: marketing or sales? It’s an age-old question – almost as old as the chicken and egg quandary.

 The Brand Myth

-In recent years, there has been a lot of importance placed on branding.
-Sometimes it is even suggested that without strong branding, you aren’t going to get anywhere.
-It takes an immense amount of money to build a brand.
+In recent years, there’s been a lot of importance placed on branding.
+Sometimes there’s the suggestion that without strong branding, you aren’t going to get anywhere.
+And it takes an immense amount of money to build a brand.

-But for most B2B companies, the truth is that their customers do not care about brand!
-Most B2B companies waste an enormous amount of money on marketing and branding with very little to show for it.
+But for most B2B companies, the truth is that their customers don’t care about brand!
+Yet most B2B companies waste an enormous amount of money on marketing and branding with very little to show for it.

+Guess what?
 Brand is actually built by delivering the outcomes promised by your products and services.
-Customer referrals, testimonials, and repeat purchases are what matter most.
-And these are the result of a customer’s experience of your products and services.
+What matters most are customer referrals, testimonials, and repeat purchases.
+And these are the result of a customer’s experience of your products and services, not your branding.

 Efficiency Is Key for A Small-Mid Market B2B